logankilpatrick/wgschool/content/bash-opening1.md

 <!-- distribute usernames and passwords, demo logging in to the training cluster, and will share the afternoon -->
 <!-- exercises. -->

-1. instructor / helpers / course introduction
+1. Instructor / helpers / course introduction.
-1. distribute usernames and passwords
+1. All attendees in this session should already have their assigned usernames, but you also need the password.
-1. let's try to log in to the training cluster
+1. Let's try to log in to the training cluster.
-1. review the program for today
+1. Review the program for today.

 By the end of the day you should be comfortable with: